francois-le-ko4la/lovelace-entity-progress-card/README.md

 > **`custom_info`** [JINJA] _(optional)_:

-The `custom_info` option allows you to display additional, customizable text or HTML next to the entity’s name or value.
+The `custom_info` option allows you to display additional, customizable text or HTML next to the entity’s value (name soon).
 It supports full [Home Assistant Jinja2 templates](https://www.home-assistant.io/docs/configuration/templating/) and inline HTML, enabling you to style or conditionally format the information based on sensor states or logic.

 _Useful for adding_: